»ÆÉ«Ö±²¥

 RATE OF PAY: According to the CUPE Agreement

-QUALIFICATIONS/EXPERIENCE: Applicants should be a senior undergraduate, or graduate students at 黄色直播.
+QUALIFICATIONS/EXPERIENCE: Applicants must be senior undergraduate, graduate, or professional students at »ÆÉ«Ö±²¥.
 They must have knowledge of the subject matter being taught and be comfortable in facilitating the learning of undergraduate students.
-Previous experience in TA鈥檌ng or marking or other university level teaching would be a definite asset.
-Applicants must have excellent communication and interpersonal skills.

 APPLICATION PROCEDURE: Interested applicants should submit a cover letter and a resume by the application deadline to: